ecmwf-ifs/ecrad/README.md

 - `utilities` - source code for useful utilities, such as reading netCDF files

-- `drhook` - source code for the Dr Hook profiling system
+- `drhook` - dummy version of the Dr Hook profiling system

 - `driver` - the source code for the offline driver program